-Applies and releases the truck (tractor spring brakes.
+Applies and releases the truck or buses' parking brakes.

 It is a yellow 4-sided button on the dashboard.

 If your vehicle has a air brake equipped trailer attached, the tractor parking brake will also cause the trailer supply valve to apply when the truck parking brake is applied.

 The trailer air supply valve has to be held in if the driver wants to apply the truck parking brakes independent of the trailer ie: in the case of completeing tug tests for the purpose of a road test.